1. What is Professional Learning Online?

 - When Administrators add users to their account, they can also email their users and ask them to create their accounts and direct them to complete courses recommended for their role.

-12. Why do I need to enroll in some courses / How do I enroll in a course / Why are some courses in My Learning list?
+12. Why do I need to enroll in some courses / How do I enroll in a course / Why are some courses in the Courses list/s?

 - Users are automatically enrolled in an Introduction course and any courses related to workshops your district has purchased.